davemkirk/hubot-lambda/README.md

 ## Why

-- Seperate invocation privileges from execution privileges.
+- Separate invocation privileges from execution privileges.
 - New languages will almost certainly be added to AWS Lambda, in this case hubot-lambda would enable easy cross language Hubot integrations.
 - Potentially a robust mechanism for enabling ad-hoc hubot script additions/modifications without recycling the hubot process.
 (I'd like some feedback on this one)